flectra-hq/documentation-user/content/applications/finance/accounting/getting_started/initial_configuration/setup.rst

 Invoice Layout
 --------------

-With this tool, you can design the appearance of your documents by selecting which layout tamplate, paper format, colors, font, and logo you want to use.
+With this tool, you can design the appearance of your documents by selecting which layout template, paper format, colors, font, and logo you want to use.

 You can also add your *Company Tagline* and the content of the documents’ *footer*.
 Note that Flectra